juliogomez/devops/README.md

 As you can see we have had to use *DevApp* instead of *DevData*, because we are interacting with *myhero-app* instead of *myhero-data*, and as per our configuration they have different shared private keys.

-So just to make it clear once again, from our laptop terminal we are requesting the voting options to *myhero-app* and, as long as that information is in a different container, *myhero-app* is requesting *myhero-data* to provide it. *myhero-data* returns the JSON file to *myhero-app*, and *myhero-app* forwards it to our terminal.
+So just to make it clear once again, from our workstation terminal we are requesting the voting options to *myhero-app* and, as long as that information is in a different container, *myhero-app* is requesting *myhero-data* to provide it. *myhero-data* returns the JSON file to *myhero-app*, and *myhero-app* forwards it to our terminal.

 Nice, let's now do the same for the third and last of our containers, *myhero-ui*.